Heroin Addiction & Mortality: Mapping the Discourse & Physiology

 The proposed display explores our relationship with heroin addiction and attempts to map key nodes in the complex architecture of the punitive rationale which permeates public consciousness and is echoed throughout the social fabric.

 Crucially, the exhibition will further connect these narratives to a central rhythm, a visual representation of the physiological foundations of the drug’s effects.

-This project is a collaboration between King's College London's Addictions Department, designer and illustrator Galia Rybitskaya and Release, supported by the Cultural Institute at King’s as part of the Early Career Researchers scheme.
+This project is a collaboration between King's College London's Addictions Department, designer and illustrator Galia Rybitskaya and Release.
+It is supported by the university's Culture team as part of the Early Career Researchers scheme.